 As you know, keeping your car’s windshield is essential because that is a vital part of your vehicle’s strength.
-And even despite your constant caution, care, polishing it plenty of times and driving safely, damage will occur.
+And even despite your constant caution, care, polishing it plenty of times, and driving safely, the damage will occur.
 You can hear tales and stories about windshields.
 Some of them are true and some are not.
 Today we will focus on the most common myths about windshields and why we are ill-informed.

 But unlike normal class, safety class that makes up your windshield breaks into smaller pieces which are in most cases harmless.
 So even if your windshield shatters, you won’t get hurt by the pieces.

 There are, however, types of windshield and auto glass that are shatterproof, but those aren’t used in conventional vehicles.
 Those types of windshields are specifically designed to resist serious damage e.g. from bullets.
 But this is another topic.

 A Chip Is a Chip – They Are All the Same

 Someone might think that every chip on your windshield is the same.
 We’ll they are not.
 Depending on the cause, chips can manifest in various shapes such as:

 - Combination break

 The way each of these chips spread is also different.
 It varies on the vibration of your car, temperature fluctuations etc. So when you see a chip in your windshield, make sure that you consult your auto glass expert for the best repair options.